turgaysozen/django-flask-simple-chat-app-with-redis-pub-sub/README.md

 Enter username and send message.

-Also, if you have installed ```ngrok``` on your system, you can make public accessible one of the app server and connect with anywhere on the internet, can share with your friend and chat with them.
+Also, if you have installed ```ngrok``` on your system, you can make public accessible one of the app server and connect with anywhere on the internet, can share with your friends and chat with them.

 For more info about ```ngrok```, go to ```https://ngrok.com/```.